-The Tax Administration has not conducted any audits of the Company's income tax returns in the past several years.
-According to the relevant tax regulations, the Tax Administration may inspect Company's books and records at any time within three years of the end of the year in which the relevant tax liability is presented and may impose additional tax liabilities and penalties.
-The Management Board is not aware of any circumstances that may give rise to a potential material liability in this respect.
+In recent years, the Tax Authority has not conducted an audit of tax on the Group's income tax returns.
+According to the relevant tax regulations, the Tax Administration may inspect Group's books and records at any time within three years of the end of the year in which the relevant tax liability is presented and may impose additional tax liabilities and penalties.
+The Group's Management is not aware of any circumstances, which may give rise to a potential material liability in this respect.

 As at 31 December 2020, temporary tax differences for which deferred tax assets were not recognised, and which relate to property, plant and equipment, amount to HRK 29,576 thousand, and for those that relate to financial assets they amount to HRK 724 thousand.
-Deferred tax assets are not recognised given that their utilisation is uncertain due to the losses realised.
-In the following periods, the Company will consider the recognition of deferred tax assets in accordance with the requirements of IAS 12.
+Deferred tax assets were not recognised given that their utilisation is uncertain.
+In the following periods, the Group will consider the recognition of deferred tax assets in accordance with the requirements of IAS 12.